-Above diagram shows the code use the builder design pattern.
-For the benefits, the first one is that this design pattern clearly separate the construction from the object.
-It makes the construction process to be controllable.
-In addition, it allows the programmer to make change in the construction process of an object.
+Above diagram shows how the code uses the builder design pattern.
+It has two major benefits.
+First, this design pattern clearly separates the construction from the object.
+It makes the construction process controllable.
+In addition, it allows the programmer to make changes in the construction process of an object.

 Documentation